QuentinRa/blog.quentinra.dev/programming-languages/high-level/python/index.md

 my_function() # invoke
 ```

-Functions parameters can have default value.
+Functions parameters can have a default value.

 ```python
 def my_function(a, b=2):
     return a ** b
 ```

-🦄 Functions can be strongly typed, but it's NOT enforced by the language, e.g., there is no compilation errors:
+🦄 Functions can be strongly typed, but it's NOT enforced by the language, e.g., there are no compilation errors:

 ```python
 def my_function(a: string) -> string: